realvizu/QuickDiagram/README.md

 **Explore code visually**
 - Visualize code structure and relationships.
-- Currently it is limited to type hierarchies and interface implementation relationships.
+- Add entities to diagram from source code or from other diagram nodes.

 **Navigate quickly**
 - Add those types to a diagram that you are focusing on.